uonyekwuluje/uonyekwuluje.github.io/_posts/2019-08-19-Passwordless-ssh.markdown

 #### **Disable host key checking**

-To prevent conitous prompts for accepting known hosts, we can disable this on server1.
+To prevent continuous prompts for accepting known hosts, we can disable this on server1.
 In this case, the source system.
 Create a new file or update yours. in this case `/home/sysadmin/.ssh/config`
 ```
 Host *
    StrictHostKeyChecking no